mdaeron/RM-17O-by-VCOF-CRDS/readme.md

 # RM-17O-by-VCOF-CRDS

-Data and code repository for *Linking the oxygen-17 compositions of water and carbonate reference materials using infrared absorption spectroscopy of carbon dioxide* (Chaillot et al., in review)
+Data and code repository for *Linking the oxygen-17 compositions of water and carbonate reference materials using infrared absorption spectroscopy of carbon dioxide* (Chaillot et al., in review [10.31223/X53Q43](https://doi.org/10.31223/X53Q43)).

 ## Installation and execution